DulanDias/mail-bridge/README.md

 ## **🔑 Authentication**
 - **JWT Tokens**: Mailbox configurations are securely managed using JWT tokens.
 Each token contains encrypted credentials and server details.
-- **JWT Algorithm**: The tokens are signed using the **HS256** algorithm for security.
 - **Token Expiration**: Tokens expire after 15 minutes.
 If a token expires, the API will return a `401 Unauthorized` response with the message `"Token has expired"`.
-To obtain a new token, the user must re-login using the `/api/v1/auth/login` endpoint.

 ### **Environment Variables**
 | **Variable**      | **Description**                          | **Default**                  |